themis-project/themis-finals-infrastructure/README.md

 ### Service checker
 Service checker should be placed into a separate subfolder in `/var/themis/finals/checkers` folder.
 You can check out the examples in `/var/themis/finals/checkers/sample-checker-rb` and `/var/themis/finals/checkers/sample-checker-py`.

-Service checker is launched with process manager [God](https://github.com/mojombo/god), so you should provide a configuration file in `/var/themis/finals/god.d` (check out samples `sample-checker-py.god` and `sample-checker-rb.god` in that directory).
+Service checker is launched by [Supervisor](http://supervisord.org), so you should create a configuration file in `/etc/supervisor.d` (check out samples `themis.finals.service.service_1.checker.conf` and `themis.finals.service.service_2.checker.conf` in that directory).
 You should specify program's run command, working directory, log file paths and several internal options:
-1. `TUBE_LISTEN` - `themis.service.SERVICE_ALIAS.listen`,
+1. `TUBE_LISTEN` - `themis.finals.service.SERVICE_ALIAS.listen`,
-2. `TUBE_REPORT` - `themis.service.SERVICE_ALIAS.report`,
+2. `TUBE_REPORT` - `themis.finals.service.SERVICE_ALIAS.report`,
-where `SERVICE_ALIAS` stands for service alias, which you've specified in `config.rb` file.
+where `SERVICE_ALIAS` stands for service alias which you've specified in `config.rb` file.

 Instead of deploying this stuff manually, you can write a Chef cookbook to automate deployment (this is done for sample checkers).